kjzhong/Census-Mapper/README.md

 ## Purpose

 This project is for the visualisation of arbitrary columns and summary statistics from an ABS Census Datapack in a cloropleth.
+Personas have also been created on summarising figures from multiple columns to discover areas in which vulnerable populations may exist in higher densities.

 The original use-case for this is then meant to be to guide decision-making based on multiple criteria, and generate visual reinforcement for presentations.

 ## Installation